madison-python/welcome/README.md

 # MadPy Calendar

 **2nd Thursdays of the Month**
-- April 13th: Serving ML Models at Scale with FastAPI
+- May 11th: For Your Eyes Only: An Introduction to Cryptography with Python
-- May 11th: ???
+- June 8th: Intermediate Research Software Development in Python
-- June 8th: ???
+- July 13th: ???

 Open to sponsorship